CTI Adapter

 Definition

-A CTI Adapter in Salesforce is the JavaScript software component that runs in the Open CTI iframe inside a Salesforce console app and translates events between the agent phone system and Salesforce.
-When a call rings in, the adapter receives the event from the telephony platform and calls Salesforce Open CTI methods like screenPop and saveLog to surface the right record and log the call.
-When the agent clicks a phone number in Salesforce, the adapter receives the click and tells the telephony platform to place the outbound call.
+A CTI Adapter is the JavaScript software component that connects a telephony platform to Salesforce so agents can handle phone calls inside the console.
+It runs in the Open CTI iframe in the softphone panel.
+When a call rings, the adapter receives the event from the phone system and calls Open CTI methods like screenPop and saveLog to open the right record and log the call.
+When an agent clicks a phone number, the adapter receives that click and tells the phone system to dial out.

-The Open CTI iframe and the sandbox model
+The Open CTI iframe and the postMessage sandbox

 Methods the adapter calls into Salesforce